-Marine heatwaves (MHWs), periods of extremely high ocean temperatures, have negatively impacted marine organisms and ecosystems in all ocean basins over the last two decades, including critical foundation species such as corals, seagrasses and kelps (very high confidence).
-Globally, marine heat related events have increased; marine heatwaves, defined when the daily sea surface temperature exceeds the local 99th percentile over the period 1982 to 2016, have doubled in frequency and have become longer-lasting, more intense and more extensive (very likely).
-It is very likely that between 84-90% of marine heatwaves that occurred between 2006 and 2015 are attributable to the anthropogenic temperature increase. {6.4, Figures 6.3, 6.4}
+Marine heatwayes, periods of extremely high ocean temperatures, have negatively impacted marine organisms and ecosystems in all ocean basins over the last two decades, including critical foundation species such as corals, seagrasses and kelps (very high confidence).
+Satellite observations reveal that marine heatwaves have very likely doubled in frequency between 1982 and 2016, and that they have also become longer-lasting, more intense and extensive.
+Between 2006 and 2015, 84% to 90% (very likely range) of all globally occurring marine heatwaves are attributable to the temperature increase since 1850-1900. {6.4, Figures 6.3-6.4}

-Both palaeoclimate and modern observations suggest that the strongest El Niño and La Niña events since the pre-industrial period have occurred during the last fifty years (medium confidence).
-There have been three occurrences of extreme El Niño events during the modern observational period (1982-1983, 1997-1998, 2015-2016), all characterised by pronounced rainfall in the normally dry equatorial East Pacific.
-There have been two occurrences of extreme La Niña (1988-1989, 1998-1999).
+Both paleoclimate and modern observations suggest that the strongest El Niño and La Niña events since the pre-industrial have occurred during the last fifty years (medium confidence).
+There have been three occurrences of extreme El Niño events during the modern observational period (1982-83, 1997-98, 2015-16), all characterised by pronounced rainfall in the normally dry equatorial east Pacific.
+There have been two occurrences of extreme La Niña (1988-89, 1998-99).
 El Niño and La Niña variability during the last 50 years is unusually high compared with average variability during the last millennium. {6.5, Figure 6.5}

 The equatorial Pacific trade wind system experienced an unprecedented intensification during 2001-2014, resulting in enhanced ocean heat transport from the Pacific to the Indian Ocean, influencing the rate of global temperature change (medium confidence).
-In the last two decades, total water transport from the Pacific to the Indian Ocean by the Indonesian Throughflow (ITF), and the Indian Ocean to Atlantic Ocean has increased (high confidence).
-Increased ITF has been linked to Pacific cooling trends and basin-wide warming trends in the Indian Ocean.
-Pacific sea surface temperature (SST) cooling trends and strengthened trade winds have been linked to an anomalously warm tropical Atlantic. {6.6, Figure 6.7}
+In the last two-decades, total water transport from the Pacific to the Indian Ocean by the Indonesian Throughflow, and the Indian Ocean to Atlantic Ocean has increased (high confidence).
+Increased Indonesian Throughflow has been linked to Pacific cooling trends and basin-wide warming trends in the Indian Ocean.
+Pacific sea surface temperature cooling trends and strengthened trade winds have been linked to an anomalously warm tropical Atlantic. {6.6, Figure 6.7}